-Welcome, my name is Faye and I specialise in eyelash extensions, waxing (including intimate) and massage in Norwich.
-Working from my home based treatment room means that clients benefit from the flexibility of early morning opening, late night closing, easy parking and not feeling like part of a “conveyer belt” of clients.
+Welcome, my name is Faye and I specialise in waxing (including intimate) in Norwich.
+Working from my home based treatment room means that clients benefit from a quiet and relaxing environment and not feeling like part of a “conveyer belt” of clients.

-Having trained in many treatments over the last 12 years I know concentrate on just 3 areas.
+Having trained in many treatments over the last 13 years, I now concentrate on just waxing.

 A qualified, successful, and experienced massage therapist, Faye has recently further strengthened her skill set and business potential via a training course funded by the Enterprising Women Bursary scheme.Before following her current entrepreneurial path, Faye had amassed considerable experience in the caring profession: “I worked as a registered child minder” she explains, “and also as an auxiliary nurse in a hospital and as a support worker in the mental health sector – So setting up a business in the therapeutic field was not a big change of direction for me, rather a natural progression, especially as I have always had a fascination with physiology and anatomy.

 Faye’s strong interest in Massage as a powerful therapeutic tool led to her attendance at a series of evening classes and weekend training courses, and soon she was building an impressive array of knowledge and qualifications:“Basically I just wanted to learn as much as possible, so that I would be able to offer the most comprehensive range of proven techniques.” she says, “I also have a passion for beauty therapy, and so to broaden my services even further - I also started to train and qualify in subjects such as Manicure, Pedicure, and waxing.”